Firefighters' Cancer Risk Heightened Due To Smoke Inhalation

 San Jose, Calif. &endash; March 31, 2014 &endash; Everyone knows fire fighting is a dangerous job.
 But on top of the physical dangers, firefighters also face a higher cancer risk than the population as a whole due to smoke inhalation, the cause of most fire illnesses and deaths according to recent studies.
 RAE Systems, a leading manufacturer of toxic gas detection technology for first responders, and the Fire Smoke Coalition, are teaming up to educate and train fire fighters on how to avoid the dangers.

 “Know Your Smoke: The Dangers of Fire Smoke Exposure” is a free symposium for fire fighters and first responders.
 The symposium will provide firefighters with information on the dangerous health effects of fire smoke exposure and protocols on how to proceed safely and effectively during fire ground operations.
-The day-long session will be held April 5, in Indianapolis, at the Wayne Township Fire Department.
-Find more information and register here.

 The cancer risk fire fighters face is well documented.
 According to the Centers for Disease Control, a combined population of 30,000 firefighters from three large cities had higher rates of several types of cancers, and of all cancers combined, than the U.S. population as a whole.
 Also, in a report by the University of Cincinnati's environmental health department, firefighters are twice as likely to develop testicular cancer and have significantly higher rates of non-Hodgkin's lymphoma and prostate cancer than people in other professions ‚Äî and overall found 10 cancers that were either possibly or probably related to firefighting.
 With the majority of fire illness and death caused by smoke inhalation and not burns, responders should understand the dangers presented by smoke inhalation.